What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Side effects

-From the side of the central nervous system: irritability, dizziness, increased irritability; when taken in high doses - pronounced agitation, and in severe cases, depression of the central nervous system.
+From the side of the central nervous system: irritability, dizziness, increased excitability; when taken in high doses - pronounced excitement, and in severe cases CNS depression.

-Prescribed in the form of an infusion, 0.25-0.3 cups 2 - 3 times a day.
-The method of preparation is the same as for other infusions: 10 g is placed in an enamel bowl, poured into 1 glass of cold boiled water, covered with a lid, heated in boiling water (in a water bath) for 15 minutes, cooled at room temperature, filtered, the remaining raw material is wrung out.
+Prescribed as an infusion, 0.25–0.3 cups 2-3 times a day.
+The method of preparation is the same as for other infusions: 10 g is placed in an enamel bowl, poured with 1 cup of cold boiled water, covered with a lid, heated in boiling water (in a water bath) for 15 minutes, cool at room temperature, filter, the remaining raw materials are squeezed out.
 Bring the volume to 200 ml with boiled water.
-It is taken warm.
+Take warm.

 Overdose

-In case of an overdose of wild rosemary preparations, irritability, dizziness, excitement appear, followed by depression of the central nervous system.
+With an overdose of wild rosemary, irritability, dizziness, and agitation appear, followed by depression of the central nervous system. nervous system.

 Storage conditions